 Words are cheap, but your actions will show what you really believe.
-And your Christianity should be lived out in your day-to-day life.
-And the result is that together we change the spiritual climate in our city.
+And your Christianity should be evident in your day-to-day life.
+The result is that, together, we change the spiritual climate in our city.
 The Hebrew way of thinking says that you believe something to the extent that you live it.

 You say you’re a follower of Jesus.
 Do you live like it?
 Your actions will show the world what you really believe.
 Faith in action changes the world around us.